tagaoglu/Mutant_identification/README.md

 # Pipeline to identify mutations from NGS data

-Below you can find detailed descriptions of the scripts in this repository:
+Below you can find descriptions of the scripts in this repository:

 * **all required modules**
 module.sh